Why The Marias’ Maria Zardoya Loves To Wear A Puffer Coat In Los Angeles

 R29: You went on Bad Bunny’s World’s Hottest Tour last year.
 How did you adapt your stage style for those performances?

 MZ: I definitely wanted the wardrobe pieces to be aligned with his aesthetic.
-The aesthetic for the album was summery and very fun and a bit different from what I would normally wear for a The Marias’ show, which tends to be a little bit more dark.
+The aesthetic for the album was summery and very fun and a bit different from what I would normally wear for a The Marías’ show, which tends to be a little bit more dark.
 And the colors too, I wanted them to match the colors he had on stage.

 R29: I thought it was a very tropical goth look.